 The system is also exposed to risk related to cash flows.
 Where benefit payments exceed contributions to a plan, the plan will be required to use investment income or potentially investment capital to pay benefits.
 In cases where it is necessary to use investment income to pay retirement benefits, investment market downturns place additional stress on the portfolio and make the recovery from such downturns more difficult since funds available for reinvestment are reduced by benefit payments.
 The historical cash flow graph and demonstration given below in Figure 5 compares the total contribution income to benefits and expenses to determine the noninvestment cash flow of the system over the last ten years.
 In that tenyear period, annual benefit payments have exceeded annual contributions to the plan since 2017.
-In this situation, portfolio construction is very important, and investment staff must consider what level of liquidity is necessary.
+In this situation, portfolio construction is very important, and staff (in conjunction with the system's investment consultant) must consider what level of liquidity is necessary.